gdetor/pygpsa/paper.md

 independent GA runs on different threads, which is very useful for deriving good Monte Carlo estimates of average fitness across independent evolutionary trajectories.
-Because parallelization of island models is even more inconvenient for an nonspecialist application writer or researcher to add directly to their program, a basic IM implementation is provided.
+Because parallelization of island models is even more inconvenient than a simple GA for an nonspecialist application writer or researcher to add directly to their program, a basic IM implementation is provided.
 Islands are implemented as threads and concurrency mechanisms are used to synchronize the communication of individual genomes between them only when it is necessary (based on the migration interval).
 Furthermore, we provide MPI implementations for independent GA runs and for Island Models.
 Both can be used in case of large-scale optimization problems running on computer clusters or grids.

-Finally, because experimentation overwhelmingly revolves around tuning evolution for a fitness function of interest, evolutionary parameters are specified separately (in a file) from the function to be optimized (in users source code), helping the research-oriented user to keep track of numerous experiments and their results. `GAIM` provides tools for logging and storing information regarding an experiment such as fitness of individuals, the best genome within
+Finally, because experimentation overwhelmingly revolves around tuning evolution for a fitness function of interest, evolutionary parameters are specified separately (in a file) from the function to be optimized (in users' source code), helping the research-oriented user to keep track of numerous experiments and their results. `GAIM` provides tools for logging and storing information regarding an experiment such as fitness of individuals, the best genome within